Ignite-Laboratories/Enigmaneering/enigma2/E2S2 - Delta Encoding.md

               [ 0 ]  (0)          [ 1 0 0 0 ]  (0) = 8 - 8

 Essentially, we've _reflected_ the exponential curvature of potential bit drop across the midpoint.
-As most binary information is _extremely grey,_ this action increases our chances of getting a potential bit drop from representing the value in its numeric form _dramatically!_  That makes an index midpointing operation quite simple -
+As most binary information is _extremely grey,_ meaning it's often in the middle of the index, this action dramatically increases our chances of getting a bit drop from representing the value in its numeric form!

+Let's formalize this particular step, as it's the lynch pin that holds everything together -

     "The Index Midpoint Delta Operation"